periph/gohci/README.md

-The result is the distilled essence of a Continuous Integration service that leans heavily toward testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., etc).
+The result is the distilled essence of a Continuous Integration service that leans heavily toward testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., BeagleBone, etc).

 ## Design